johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Environment set up correctly (fork synchronized, `test_coverage_lab` folder created, dependencies installed, existing tests passing): **2 points**
 - Issue created with clear acceptance criteria for the assigned test case: **1 point**
-- Test case correctly implemented with meaningful assertions and measurable coverage improvement: **3 points**
+- Test case correctly implemented with meaningful assertions and evidence that the assigned behavior is exercised: **3 points**
 - Pull request linked to the issue, describing the test and including test/coverage evidence: **2 points**
 - Technical peer review completed and any feedback received was addressed: **1 point**
 - Lab report complete, with all required links and evidence: **1 point**